Afterschool

 This disparity can lead to job insecurity and limited career progression for those who start working right after SPM.

-For many of us, it isn’t easy giving up a few years of income to pursue higher education.
-So what is the best compromise?
+For many people, giving up a few years of income to pursue higher education isn't easy.
+So, what is the best compromise?

 There is a solution that balances the desire to earn money with the need for further education: Part-Time and Online Study Programmes.

-2. Flexibility and Convenience: With advancements in technology, many universities now offer both part-time and fully-online programmes.
+With advancements in technology, many universities now offer both part-time and fully online programmes.
 These programs are designed to be adaptable, allowing students to access lecture recordings, podcasts, recommended reading material, lecture notes, and online library resources at their convenience and around their usual commitments.

 Despite popular belief, online and part-time study programmes are not just about flexibility – they provide a rich and engaging learning experience just as much as the "traditional" university experience does!
 Students can participate in forums, collaborate on group projects, and interact with peers from around the world.